cmccandless/ExercismSolutions-csharp/allergies/README.md

 # Allergies

-Write a program that, given a person's allergy score, can tell them whether or not they're allergic to a given item, and their full list of allergies.
+Given a person's allergy score, determine whether or not they're allergic to a given item, and their full list of allergies.

 An allergy test produces a single numeric score which contains the information about all the allergies the person has (that they were